kl456123/OGLE/README.md

 like web, opencl-disable arm

-## Introduce
+## Introduction
 OGLE is mainly for deeplearning inferece, it has two parts,
 1. Model Converter
 2. opengl based graph runtime
 you need to convert model you trained to onnx format first. then use converter to convert model from onnx to dlx format, only dlx model can used for graph runtime

 ## Install
-### prerequirements
+### Prerequisite
 1. opengl libraries
 2. common utils libraries, like glog gtest gflag
 3. opencv, protobuf please build from source